-For fantastic Italian food Poggio Trattoria, fills the bill with expertly crafted antipasti, secondi, pasta, dolce, etc. If you sit outside, you get a view of some of the best people-watching in town.
+For fantastic Italian food, Poggio Trattoria fills the bill with expertly crafted antipasti, secondi, pasta, dolce, etc. If you sit outside, you get a view of some of the best people-watching in town.

-Is a view of the Bay or the San Francisco skyline and some seafood more your taste for lunch or dinner?
+Is a view of the Bay or the San Francisco skyline and some seafood more to your taste for lunch or dinner?
 Check out the Spinnaker or Scoma’s for the freshest catch.

 Planning An Overnight Stay?

 Sausalito is one of the best places to plan a romantic getaway with your significant other.
 While there are several great places to rest your weary bones in Sausalito.
-Two that I recommend are top of the line and cater to your every whim.
+Two that I recommend are top-of-the-line and cater to your every whim.
 Want a facial or massage after a day of wandering in and out of shops and art galleries?
 Both of these resort-style hotels offer a full spa.

 In town right on Bridgeway is Casa Madrona.
 The hotel is located in a mansion originally built in 1885 overlooking Richardson Bay, the little Bay off San Francisco Bay that is home to the Yacht Club and Houseboat communities.